Financial-Times/origami/README.md

 ## Adding / editing icons

-`o-icons` is a set of Sass mixins and helpers for using the fticon image set.
-To add a new icon, you need to add it to the fticon set.
-There are instructions in the [fticon README](http://github.com/financial-times/fticon).
+`o-icons` is some Sass mixins and helpers for using the fticons image set.
+To add a new icon you need to add it to the fticons set.
+There are instructions in the [fticons README](http://github.com/financial-times/fticon).

 ## How to upgrade from v4.x.x to v5.x.x?

-The jump from 4 to 5 introduces an entirely new icon set.
+The jump from 4 to 5 introduces an entirely new set of icons.
 Using these icons should be a lot easier as they have a uniform amount of white-space around them, so you don't need to individually size icons to work in your application harmoniously.

 That said, because the icons have all changed, you will need to adjust the sizing and alignment of them in your application as things that aligned before may be out of whack now.